OliverMensahDev/Jamstack-DigitalOcean-Coffee-App/readme.md

-This repo contains sample code for a GenAI tutorial that teaches users how to intergrate GenAI platform into their web application using DigitalOcean cloud.
+This branch contains the final code for a GenAI tutorial that teaches users how to intergrate GenAI platform into their web application using DigitalOcean cloud.

 Once you complete the tutorial, the sample website contains: